-TRANSPARENT COMMUNICATION -SHARING INFORMATION OPENLY
+TRANSPARENT COMMUNICATION - SHARING INFORMATION OPENLY

 Transparency is a cornerstone of our stakeholder communication.
 We keep our stakeholders regularly informed about corporate developments, innovations, and sustainability initiatives through multiple channels.
+These initiatives through multiple channels.
 These include our company website, press releases, social media updates, business and sustainability reports, as well as regular employee communications.

 Internally, we maintain close contact with our teams through formats such as our employee newsletter and updates via internal communication platforms.
-Furthermore, the PAYER Leadership inspiring platform to share progress and best practices.
+Furthermore, the PAYER Leadership Summit Day serves as an inspiring platform to share progress and best practices.